|Athens International Airport|

 |San Juan Airport|

-AviAlliance currently holds interests in five airports, which in 2017 together handled 85.7 million passengers.
-Our extensive experience in this field of business is deployed in each new project, making it possible to develop airports in a whole spectrum of different regions into attractive centers of transportation and business.
+The figures speak for themselves: AviAlliance currently holds interests in five airports, which together recorded 85.7 million passengers in 2017.
+Our extensive experience in this business area is deployed in each new project, making it possible to develop airports in different regions into attractive centers of transportation and business.

 AviAlliance’s goal is to open up long-term prospects for its airports.
 For this reason, the company commits itself to its airports for an indefinite or at least longer period.
 Its involvement in airports of different sizes and statures in varying locations has created broadly based know-how and a competence network from which every new partner benefits.
 The company promotes the mutual exchange of technical, legal and business expertise between the airports and takes advantage of synergy effects to provide efficient, customer-oriented services in both the aviation and non-aviation sectors.